On February 9th, 2021,

 - The Shikaribetsuko onsens are a string of hot springs in the woods that are only accessible by foot in the spring through autumn or snowshoe in the winter.
 Visiting them is a good chance to try a wide variety of pools, as all of them are slightly different.

-- In Yoroushi there are two different opportunities – Karamatsu no Yu, which is a public outdoor onsen, and the nearby Yoroushi Onsen, where you can often see a shimafukuro – the Blakiston’s fish owl, a rare sight!
+- Yoroushi Onsen is set amongst the forest in Eastern Hokkaido.
+As well as enjoying the hot springs, you can also often see see a shimafukuro – the Blakiston’s fish owl, a rare sight!

 - If you are in the Furano area be sure to drop by Fukiage onsen, which is a quick walk down a path to two connected outdoor pools.
 It gets quite hot, so going in the winter is especially fun!